These candidates lost badly, but now are claiming fraud

 While Trump has most notably spent the last 18 months denying his 2020 election defeat, despite clear evidence he lost, he's not the only one.
 During this election cycle, candidates across the country have refused to concede — even in races that are not remotely close.

-This week, a Colorado county clerk indicted on charges including election tampering finished last in the GOP Secretary of State race, refused to acknowledge her loss and accused officials of cheating.
+This week, a Colorado county clerk who has been indicted on charges including election tampering finished last in the GOP secretary of state race, refused to acknowledge her loss and accused officials of cheating.

 The South Carolina Republican Party's executive committee rejected the claims.